 Throughout this adventure, you will get the chance to spot mountain nyalas, huge warthogs and redback and bushback deer who often drop past to say hello, as well as an abundance of local birdlife and the cheeky Columbus monkey!
 Ethiopian red wolf can be seen either as solitary hunters or in small packs with their young.

 We stay in local hotels in Addis Ababa and we camp in remote areas on the rest of this adventure which helps maintain the pristine landscape.

 The lodge supports strong sustainable policies around power, water and waste.
 Efficient appliances, such as heat-pump hot water heaters act as a reverse refrigeration, ensuring that the lodge minimises its power draw to ease power management issues.
-They also takes water from the river and subjects it to slow sand filtration and purification so that clients are able to drink water straight from the tap.
-Bale Mountain lodge is also committed to minimising non-biodegradable waste through various methods.
+They also take water from the river and subject it to slow sand filtration and purification so that clients are able to drink water straight from the tap.
+Bale Mountain Lodge is also committed to minimising non-biodegradable waste through various methods.

 PeopleWe use our popular and charming local guide from Ethiopia on this adventure and he will help to explain the cultural necessities throughout the trip, in order not to offend, confuse or endanger any wildlife or the local villages and communities we encounter en route.